Skip to main content

 • EAWE (European Academic Wind Energy) 15th PhD Seminar, Nantes 2019

-• UKMS (UK Magnetics Society) August 2020
+• UKMS (UK Magnetics Society) 2020

-• Durham Castle MCR Sunday Seminar Series January 2021
+• Durham Castle Sunday Seminar Series, 2021

-• DSE (Durham Student Energy) February 2021
+• DSE (Durham Student Energy) Public Talk, 2021

-• WESC (Wind Energy Science Conference) Hannover 2021
+• WESC (Wind Energy Science Conference), Hannover, 2021

 Research Project